raineszm/sff-predict/README.md

 ### Problem Statement

-We want to better understand how to pick the winners of literary awards in science fiction and fantasy from a shortlist of nominees in a given year.

-This has potentially both a predictive and inferential component:

-- **Predictive**: We will construct a predictive model that assigns an award worthiness score to novels published in a given year.
-When given a cohort of such novels the score can be used to assign a probability of winning a randomly chosen award for that year.

-- **Inferential**: We will also investigate how the distribution of award winners has changed over time and try to identify trends in the makeup of the award winners.
+This project aims to predict winners of science fiction and fantasy literary awards from shortlisted nominees.
+Using machine learning models trained on historical award data, author information, and book characteristics, we developed a system that assigns award worthiness scores to novels.
+Our best model achieves an F1 score of ~50%, more than doubling the baseline performance of ~23%.

 ### Stakeholders

-The predictive models would potentially be of use to:
+Our predictive models would potentially be of use to:

 - **Book publishers** looking for up and coming authors
 - **Media outlets** trying to decide which works to acquire rights to and where